 - the meningococcal vaccine for children at risk of developing meningococcal disease, which can lead to bacterial meningitis and other serious conditions

-- a COVID-19 vaccine or booster shot
+- an updated COVID-19 vaccine

 This immunization schedule can vary depending on what combined vaccines your doctor uses.